Code-Institute-Submissions/milestone-project-119/README.md

 * [jQuery](https://jquery.com/) - was used in conjunction with Bootstrap to create the navbar collapse element, opacity of the navbar on the scroll of the page, and the modal pop up on submission of the contact form.

-* [EmailJS](https://www.emailjs.com/) - was used to send an email from JavaScript to my gmail account.
+* [EmailJS](https://www.emailjs.com/) - was used to send an email from JavaScript to my Gmail account.

-* [Favicon](https://favicon.io/) - was used to generate the favivon image.
+* [Favicon.io](https://favicon.io/) - was used to generate the favicon image.

 * [Git](https://git-scm.com/) - used for version control by making use of the Gitpod terminal to add, commit and push to Github.